 - Broccoli to boost memory retention

-- Foods packed with omega-three acids like salmon to boost oxygen levels in the brain
+- Foods packed with omega-three acids like salmon boost oxygen levels in the brain

-- Healthy snacks like walnuts to enhance alertness while almonds raise energy levels.
+- Healthy snacks like walnuts enhance alertness while almonds raise energy levels.

 Besides choosing to consume only foods good for the brain, there are food habits that you can adopt to optimize your productivity: